informalsystems/tendermint-rs/docs/architecture/adr-002-lite-client.md

 an error should be returned that indicates to the caller that it should use bisection.
-For now, we leave the bisection functionality outside the core library, but in the future it may make sense to bring it in with some generic way of "requesting" the bisecting headers (ie. it will need to work for both the lite node case, where the node can drive requests on demand, and the IBC case, where the blockchain must wait for the intermediate headers to be provided).
+For now, we leave the bisection functionality outside the core library, but in the future it may make sense to bring it in with some generic way of "requesting" the bisecting headers (ie. it will need to work for both the light node case, where the node can drive requests on demand, and the IBC case, where the blockchain must wait for the intermediate headers to be provided).

 ## Status